nidhi-girish/anishsujanani.github.io/_posts/2020-10-10-same-site-cookies-and-session-security.md

 ```

 ## Simulating a Bad-actor's server (running on localhost)
 Below is the server that a bad actor might run.
-Note that it is running on a different origin compared to `yourcriticalservice`:
+Note that it is running on a different origin compared to yourcriticalservice:
 ```python
 import flask
 import os